asoukieh/Game-the-Small-Engineer/README.md

 🚀 Future Plans

-Add Shadow, Mirror, and Quantum special cards.
+Add Shadow, and Quantum special cards.

 Expand with new shapes (Pentagon, Hexagon, Star).